Anjal163/Trust-Union-Bank-Banking-Bot/README.md

     "max_otp_attempts": 3
   }
 }
-config/models.jsonJSON{
+File: config/models.jsonJSON{
   "sentiment_model": "distilbert-base-uncased",
   "intent_threshold": 0.65
 }
-🗄️ Database SetupCreate a PostgreSQL database.Execute the SQL files in this order:schema.sqlschema_indexes.sql🤖 Training & ExecutionTrain the Rasa ModelRasa models are not stored in GitHub.
+🗄️ Database SetupCreate a PostgreSQL database and execute the SQL files in this order:schema.sqlschema_indexes.sql🤖 Training & ExecutionTrain the Rasa ModelRasa models are not stored in GitHub.
 You must train them locally:Bashcd rasa rasa train cd ..
-Run the ApplicationFrom the project root:Bashpython -m api.api_server Health Check: GET http://localhost:8000/api/healthFrontend: Open http://localhost:8000 in your browser.🛠️ TroubleshootingIssueSolutionRasa not foundRun pip install rasa inside your venv.ModuleNotFoundErrorEnsure you run the server from the root directory.JWT ErrorsVerify that private_key.pem exists in config/jwt_keys/.DB Connection RefusedCheck your .env credentials and Postgres status.🔒 Security NoticeThe following items are strictly ignored by .gitignore to ensure security:.env & .env.localconfig/jwt_keys/*.pemrasa/models/*.tar.gzconfig/secrets.json
+Run the ApplicationFrom the project root:Bashpython -m api.api_server 🛠️ TroubleshootingIssueSolutionRasa not foundRun pip install rasa inside your venv.ModuleNotFoundErrorEnsure you run the server from the root directory.JWT ErrorsVerify that private_key.pem exists in config/jwt_keys/.DB Connection RefusedCheck your .env credentials and Postgres status.🔒 Security NoticeThe following items are strictly ignored by .gitignore to ensure security:.env & .env.localconfig/jwt_keys/*.pemrasa/models/*.tar.gzconfig/secrets.jsonconfig/models.json